sancau/dotfiles/README.md

 # Dotfiles

-- using https://github.com/rhysd/dotfiles to link files to $HOME
+- zsh config
+- nvim config
+- wezterm config

 # How-to

+- install nvim, git, stow
 - clone repository
-- cd repo
+- cd repository
-- check link status with `./scripts/dotfiles link --dry`
+- link files with stow: `stow --adopt .`

-- if all is OK execute link without --dry
+Adopt flag will overwrite all files in repository that are already present in $HOME.
+In this case use git to check the changes and undo if need.